mitchellvitez/doldrums/README.md

 ## The Doldrums language

 Doldrums is purely functional, which means that all values are immutable.
-It's also lazy, tiny, and pretty useless in the real world.
+It's also non-strict, tiny, and pretty useless in the real world.

 ### Comments